-But my other concern is how much technology are we going to put in front of our dispatchers, expect them to process in a reasonable amount of time in order to initiate a response?
+...how much technology are we going to put in front of our dispatchers, expect them to process in a reasonable amount of time in order to initiate a response? -P2

-- P2

-I guess it would be something that we certainly have to get used to but that was just my first thought, was distractibility and getting the key information that we need right away and not being distracted by a video. - P17
+I guess it would be something that we certainly have to get used to but that was just my first thought, was distractibility and getting the key information that we need right away and not being distracted by a video. -P17